vdbrink/vdbrink.github.io/desk/office_accessories.md

 <br>

-On this page you can read which accessories I use to decorate and make working in my office a joy!
+On this page, you can read about the accessories I use to decorate my office and make working there a joy for both myself and my cats, who like to keep me company during the day!

 <img src="images/desk_collage1.png" alt="Final result" width="100%" />
+<em style="display:block; text-align:center">Accessories and my home-company-cat</em>

 ---
 ## Table of Contents